SuneetPatil/IRCTC-tatkal-booking/README.md

   <img src="https://github.com/SuneetPatil/IRCTC-tatkal-booking/blob/master/Images/otp.png" height="40%" width="50%" alt="alt otp" vertical-align="middle" >
 </p>

-* Afetr successful login, our Solution takes travel details like source, destination, date of travel from XLS and autofills the IRCTC screen and searches from available trains.
+* After successful login, our Solution takes travel details like source, destination, date of travel from XLS and autofills the IRCTC screen and searches from available trains.

 * Once all the trains details are fetched, updates tatkal quota and then selects the train mentioned in the XLS and checks for seat availibility.